Best Time of Year to Dive in Playa del Carmen

 February Bull sharks, Cozumel, certified divers Bull Shark Diving + Cozumel Diving

-March End of bull shark season, reef diving, cenotes Reef Diving + Cenote Diving
+March End of bull shark season, reefs, cenotes Reef Diving + Cenote Diving

-April Warm weather, calmer crowds, photography 2-Tank Local Reef Dive
+April Warm weather, reef diving, fewer crowds 2-Tank Local Reef Dive

-May Warm water, fewer crowds, courses Open Water Course or Advanced Open Water
+May Warm water, courses, relaxed conditions Open Water Course or Advanced Open Water

 June Cenote light beams, warm diving, whale shark season starting Cenote Diving + Whale Shark Discovery

-July Warmest water, beginner divers, family trips Discover Scuba Diving
+July Warmest water, beginners, family trips Discover Scuba Diving

 August Summer reef diving, cenotes, whale sharks Reef Diving + Whale Shark Discovery